Rubén Gotay

-Ruben A. Gotay (/ɡoʊˈtaɪ/ goh-TY-'; born December 25, 1982) is a Puerto Rican former professional baseball infielder.
+Ruben Antonio Gotay (/ɡoʊˈtaɪ/ goh-TY-'; born December 25, 1982) is a Puerto Rican former professional baseball infielder.
 He played in Major League Baseball (MLB) from 2004 to 2008 with the Kansas City Royals, New York Mets and Atlanta Braves.
-He is currently a coach for the Clearwater Threshers.
+He currently serves the hitting coach for the Augusta GreenJackets.

 Professional career

 Kansas City Royals

 Gotay made his major league debut with the Kansas City Royals on August 4, 2004, when they played the Chicago White Sox.
 He went 1-for-3 and got his first major league hit off José Contreras.
 Gotay played in 44 games for the Royals in 2004.
 He hit .270 with one home run and 16 RBI.
 In 2005, Gotay made the Royals' opening day roster and played in 86 major league games.
 He batted .227 with five home runs and 29 RBI.

 Gotay spent the entire 2006 season in the minor leagues.

 New York Mets

 He was traded to the New York Mets for prospect Jeff Keppinger on July 19, 2006.

 Gotay was designated for assignment by the Mets to make room on the 40-man roster for Chan Ho Park in February 2007.

 Gotay cleared waivers and was assigned outright to the New Orleans Zephyrs of the Pacific Coast League on February 16, 2007 but was brought back to the major league club on April 30, 2007, after an injury to José Valentín.
 On May 9, 2007, Gotay hit his first home run as a Met off San Francisco Giants starting pitcher Matt Morris, the ball barely clearing the high right field wall at AT&T Park.
 On March 27, 2008, Gotay was placed on waivers by the Mets.